 Home Range

 No data exist documenting the home range of Tadarida aegyptiaca.
 The New World taxon Tadarida brasiliensis is known to have a home range of up to 400 km^2, with foraging flights extending to a distance of up to 25 km from their roosts.
 According to Nowak (1994), T. brasiliensis may in fact fly up to 65 km to foraging areas.
-(Nowak, 1994; Williams, Ireland, and Williams, 1973)
+(Nowak, 1994; Williams, et al., 1973)

 Communication and Perception